How to Sell a House By Owner in Oregon: A Beaver State FSBO Guide

 5. List your home online

 It’s finally time to post your Oregon home online.
-While you can create FSBO listings for free on popular search sites, you’d have to painstakingly post site by site, and your listing wouldn’t reach the majority of buyers and agents.
+While you can create FSBO listings for free on popular search sites, you’d have to post site by site painstakingly, and your listing wouldn’t reach the majority of buyers and agents.

 To give your home the most exposure, pay to have your home put on your local MLS (multiple listing service) — a platform agents use to share properties with one another as well as major real estate sites.
 Posting there will feed your listing to buyers’ agent databases and to common sites buyers use.

 Only licensed real estate agents and brokers who are MLS members can post to the MLS.
-However, you have two options to gain access: paying an agent to post for you or using a FSBO platform online.
+However, you can gain access by paying an agent to post for you or using an FSBO platform online.

 While a handful of prospective buyers might drive around a neighborhood to look at For Sale signs, most people look online first — especially in Oregon, where “we get a lot of rain,” Knipe says.
 “Even going to open houses isn’t what it used to be, which is tough for FSBO sellers because you have to get [your property] out there.”